 access-list 1 deny any

 - Extended ACLs : Introduced in IOS version 8.3, the extended ACLs are more complex and allow filtering of the IP traffic based on a combination of multiple criterias : source IP address, destination IP address, TCP or UDP port, protocol, ....
 In numbered ACLs, the access-list number can be any number from 100 to 199 or 2000 to 2699 (available in IOS versions >12.0.1).
 Such ACLs can also be named access lists in which the ACL number is replaced by a keyword.
+This kind of ACL has to be placed near the source as it allows fine grained control to ressources accessed.
+Placing the ACL near the destination will make the trafic travel through the network before beeing blocked, resulting in bandwidth waste.

 access-list 1 permit ip 10.2.25.0 0.0.0.255 10.1.0.0 0.0.255.255